Updated on 2/3/20 with information about the program’s first neurology administrative fellow.

 Minazad says that as far as she knows, the program is the first administrative fellowship for neurologists available in the country.

-Meet Vituity's first neurology admin fellow
+Vituity's first neurology administrative fellow

-Moghbel, a neurology resident at NIH-Georgetown University Hospital, learned about this opportunity when she applied to the one-year IONM fellowship at Stanford.
+Moghbel, who was then a neurology resident at NIH-Georgetown University Hospital, learned about this opportunity when she applied to the one-year IONM fellowship at Stanford.
 As the administrative chief for her residency program, she had enjoyed supporting her 22 fellow residents.
 She realized that the combined fellowship, which married her interests in neurophysiology and leadership, was an excellent fit.

 Shaping the future of acute neurology